solict/puppet-fhs-app/README.md

 ### Setup Requirements

-Puppet-stdlib is a requirement and should be automatically installed.
+The following modules are requirements and should be installed.
+* puppetlabs-stdlib

 ### Beginning with the module

 When deployed, the directory of the module should be renamed to fhs_app.

 The class fhs_app must be declared in a manifest or loaded with hiera_include to be initialized.
 All other classes are autoloaded and do not need to be manually initialized.

 Parameters can be provided with both methods, for the class fhs_app.